apache/cordova-coho/docs/setting-up-gpg.md

 - You need a PGP key to sign releases for Apache Cordova.
 - [GnuPG, short `gpg`](http://www.apache.org/dev/openpgp.html#gnupg) is the Apache recommended client to create and manage these keys.
+- PGP, GPG, GnuPG, OpenPGP can be confusing - [read about the background](https://www.goanywhere.com/blog/2013/07/18/openpgp-pgp-gpg-difference)

 ## Installation